rails/protected_attributes/README.md

-# ProtectedAttributes
+# Protected Attributes

 [![Build Status](https://api.travis-ci.org/rails/protected_attributes.svg?branch=master)](https://travis-ci.org/rails/protected_attributes)

-Protect attributes from mass-assignment in ActiveRecord models.
+Protect attributes from mass-assignment in Active Record models.

-This plugin adds `attr_accessible` and `attr_protected` in your models.
+This plugin adds the class methods `attr_accessible` and `attr_protected` to your models to be able to declare white or black lists of attributes.

-Note: This plugin will be officially supported until the release of Rails 5.0
+Note: This plugin will be officially supported until the release of Rails 5.0.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

     gem 'protected_attributes'

 And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install protected_attributes
+    bundle install

 ## Usage

-Mass assignment security provides an interface for protecting attributes from end-user assignment.
-This plugin provides two class methods in your Active Record class to control access to your attributes.
-The `attr_protected` method takes a list of attributes that will not be accessible for mass-assignment.
+Mass assignment security provides an interface for protecting attributes from end-user injection.
+This plugin provides two class methods in Active Record classes to control access to their attributes.
+The `attr_protected` method takes a list of attributes that will be ignored in mass-assignment.

 For example:
 ```ruby